lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Instructions:

-1. We've expanded new news app to include several additional routes and components.
+1. We've expanded the tech news application to include several additional routes and components.
 First, navigate to **Article.js** and wrap the author's name with a `Link` component with the path `'authors/' + authorName`.

 Hint: You will have to import the `Link` component from `react-router-dom`.

 ## Exercise 7: _Dynamic routes_

 ### Narrative:
 So far, all the routes we've covered have been static, which means they match a single path.
 This works for certain types of routes, but not all.
-For example, imagine a news site in which every article has is accessible at the path (`'/articles/'` + title).
+For example, imagine a tech news site in which every article has is accessible at the path (`'/articles/'` + title).
 There is no way for us to specify a route for each unique article without knowing every single title, nor should we specify a unique route for every article because such an approach would be brittle and verbose.
 What we would rather do is express the pattern at a high level with a route will match any path of the form `'/articles/'` + title.

 React Router allows us to do that by using URL parameters.
 URL parameters—placeholders beginning with a semicolon (:)—are dynamic segments of a URL that change based on the specific resource the URL is meant to display.
 For example, in the URL `'/articles/:title'`, `:title` is dynamic: `'/articles/article-one'` should display the article with title `'article-one'` and `'/articles/article-two'` should display the article with title `'article-two`.
 A URL can have multiple dynamic segments (eg. `'/articles/:title/comments/:commentId'`) or none (eg. `'articles'`).